 *insert musical note* Hello, darkness, my old friend.
 It’s something-something, me again.
 So, I don’t know the words.
-Are you here for musical theory or for a recap of the craziest season in recent memory if one can only remember a year or two?
+Are you here for musical theory or for a recap of the craziest season in recent memory?
 I thought so!
 Today’s jazz handsy recap is of the catchers.
 Please don’t ask if this is ranking for next year.
 It’s not a ranking for next year.
-It’s me recapping last season.
+It’s me recapping last season (last two months?).
 Please, for the love that all is holy, understand this.
 It’s all I ask of you.
 Well, that and shower me with praise.
 The latter isn’t hard, the former is.
 Also, remembering which is the ‘latter’ and which is the ‘former’ is hard too.
 Quibbles and semantics, my good man and five lady-mans.
 It wouldn’t be fair for me to preseason rank the players, then rank them again in the postseason based on my opinion, so these postseason top 20 lists are ranked according to our Fantasy Baseball Player Rater.
 It’s cold hard math, y’all!
-Anyway, here’s the top 20 catchers for 2019 fantasy baseball and how they compared to where I originally ranked them:Please, blog, may I have some more?
+Anyway, here’s the top 20 catchers for 2020 fantasy baseball and how they compared to where I originally ranked them:Please, blog, may I have some more?

 Please see our player page for Gary Sanchez to see projections for today, the next 7 days and rest of season as well as stats and gamelogs designed with the fantasy baseball player in mind.